spences10/scottspence.com/copy/faq.md

 Sure, my CV is here: [mecv.xyz].

-Most of the pertinent stuff you want to know is covered here really.
+Most of the pertinent stuff you want to know is covered here, really.

 ---